 Jessica Riess works as the program coordinator for CCI and she says that Valor will most likely help Paul not only with back pain, but also with bringing back his energy and stamina.

 She is hoping that the dog will also help Paul start having an active lifestyle once again.

 Paul is very thankful that Valor is around.
 They went through training together and they are doing really well together.
 Paul is having an easier time, now that Valor is there to help him out.

 Source: Inside Edition

 Read about how Paula’s dog, Todd, bravely protected her from a rattlesnake

 Bella the dog is rescued from the roots of a Florida mangrove

-Bossy is hailed a hero in his community, for defending his owners’ property from a violent home invasion
+Bossy is hailed a hero in her community, for defending her owners’ property from a violent home invasion